whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Lon shrugged.
 “Yeah mos’ly.
 Wa’ me to?”

-Roto cursed, a weird echoing imprecation that seemed to roll away into far echoing distances. “...If Zed was still here, I’d give up one of mine.
+Roto cursed, a weird echoing imprecation that seemed to roll away into far echoing distances. “…If Zed was still here, I’d give up one of mine.
 We can’t leave her with just one.”

 “Ain’t like you got big tits in the first place.”